divadbaroon/Junov.1/README.md

 ### Contextual Awareness

-- Stores and utilizes conversations history to provide contextual awareness to the assistant.
+- Stores and utilizes conversation history to provide contextual awareness to the assistant.

 ## Requirements
 - Azure account and subscription